beesaferoot/dobby/README.md

 You can install the required dependencies by running the following commands:

-bashCopy code
+- `pip install -r requirements.txt`

-`pip install -r requirements.txt npm install --global smee-client`
+- `npm install --global smee-client`

 ## Installation